polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/learn-substrate/weight.md

 operational class.

 There is also a `Mandatory` dispatch class that can be used to ensure an extrinsic is always included in a block regardless of its impact on block weight.
-Please refer to the [Transaction Fees document](../runtime/fees) to learn more about the different dispatch classes and when to use them. -->
+Please refer to the article on [Transaction Fees](../runtime/fees) to learn more about the different dispatch classes and when to use them.

 ### Learn More